visualize-admin/visualization-tool/README.md

       - "5432:5432"
 ```

+## Developing GitHub Actions

+Several checks are run on different types of events that happen within the repository, including E2E or GraphQL performance tests.
+In order to be able to build and test the actions locally, we use [act](https://github.com/nektos/act), with example mocked event payloads defined in [this folder](https://github.com/visualize-admin/visualization-tool/tree/main/act).

+After [installing](https://nektosact.com/installation/index.html) the library, you can run a given action like e.g. `act deployment_status -W ".github/workflows/performance-tests-pr.yml" -e act/deployment_status.json`, modifying the event payload or adding a new one as needed.

 ## E2E tests

 Playwright is run on every successful deployment of a branch.
 Screenshots are made with Percy and sent directly to their cloud service for diffing.